Azure/azure-pixel-tracker/README.md

 For technical problems or questions about deploying this solution, please post in the issues tab of the repository.

+# Artificate Intelligance
+Learn how to expand this solution by adding AI workloads to process the tracked pixels.

+### Personalzied Offers in Online Retail
+Coming Soon
+See the [Personalized Offers in Online Retail Guide]() folder for a full set of instructions on how to expand this solution with AI.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a